 Now the math has already been done for you.
 Most games in the board game industry are 300 x 300 x 80mm (11.8 x 11.8 x 3.15in).
 That’s pretty much the biggest, most ergonomic size you can make a standard board game.
 And here’s the math proving that:

-You'll also need to account for the thickness of this cardboard carton.
-A .25in thickness is standard (so that's 6.5mm on each side).
+You'll also need to account for the thickness of this cardboard carton (usually .25in).
 And account for the necessary wiggle room between your five units.
-If their skin-tight, you won't be able to slide them out of the case, there'd be nothing to grip, you'd have to tear apart the carton.
-You need some room to work with (so let's say 11mm on each side).
+If the games are skin-tight you won't be able to slide them out of the carton, there'd be nothing to grip, you'd have to tear apart the carton.
+My manufacture recommends taking your base dimensions and adding 30mm.

 And when stacking vertically: